 Tough Targets to Eliminate Waste

 Some by-products cannot be reused or recycled at this time, so must be disposed of in a landfill.
 New Zealand Steel operates a landfill for unwanted materials that are not hazardous.
-(Hazardous materials are taken off-site for treatment by a specialist Auckland company.)
-About 140,000 tonnes of waste is deposited into the steel mill's landfill each year.
+(Hazardous materials are taken off-site for treatment by a specialist Auckland company).
+About 155,000 tonnes of waste is deposited into the steel mill's landfill each year.
 There are many controls on the construction and operation of the landfill to ensure that any adverse effects to the environment are minimised.
 The landfill was constructed in an area where there was a natural valley and an almost impermeable clay layer.
 In preparing the landfill the topsoil was removed and put aside for use during the rehabilitation of the landfill site.
-Then the natural clay layer was compacted, ensuring that there was a good thickness throughout the area which would be landfilled.
+Then the natural clay layer was compacted, ensuring that there was a good thickness throughout the area which would be land-filled.

-Drain pipes and drainage material (Ecoflow) are laid on the base of the landfill.
+Drain pipes and drainage material (our own steel aggregate) are laid on the base of the landfill.
 Water, or leachate, will seep from a landfill as a result of rain falling on the area or as the water drains from any wet materials.
 Leachate may contain contaminants which could be harmful to the environment if released untreated.
 The compacted clay layer and drainage material at the bottom of the landfill are important in the capture of landfill leachate which will pass through treatment ponds.
 Once a section of landfill is filled with waste it is rehabilitated.
 This involves putting a compacted clay layer over the waste and placing topsoil over the clay.
 The area is sown with grass seed.
 The rehabilitated landfill can then be safely used to graze livestock.